Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 If you don't feel confident about your own resume skills, there are resume writing services that you could form a strategic partnership with for cross referrals.
 Part of this process might also be helping the client master interviewing skills so they come across to the employer as a good prospect for the job.

-Times have changed when it comes to defining a work path that continues, perhaps for decades.
-Not so long ago people were expected to get a job when they left school and stay there, until retirement. if you had changed jobs regularly you could be labelled unstable!
+Not so long ago people were expected to get a job or choose a career when they left school and stay with it, until retirement.
+If you had changed jobs regularly you could even be labelled unstable!

 Nowadays, as employees evolve and discover new paths, it’s seen as quite OK and even encouraged and desirable to change direction and employment many times in your working life!